cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 Decentralized, stake-based block production and voting systems may be subject to equivocations, where a slot leader or a voting-committee member creates more than one block or casts duplicate votes for different blocks.
 Protocols' no-equivocation rules ensure that only the first block or vote is acted upon by the node.
 In the case of Peras, an adversary does not gain power from equivocating votes unless they have near 50% or more of the stake.
 A scenario where an adversary sends one version to a vote to some honest nodes and a different version to the other honest nodes will not affect the outcome of voting any more than if the adversary were not to vote at all.
 Equivocated votes burden the nodes slightly by creating extra network traffic.

 Natural events or adversaries might interfere with the diffusion of votes over the network.
 Peras voting is not affected so long as the network diffuses at least the 75% threshold for reaching a quorum.
 One quarter of the votes could be lost, dishonest, or withheld.
 Furthermore, the Peras $L$ parameter ensures that there is plenty of time for honest blocks to diffuse and for them to be in a common prefix of the active forks before voting begins.
 The Peras $R$ parameter, the number of slots for which certificates (votes) are ignored once a cool-down period starts, guards against an adversary holding onto votes and then releasing them to try to revert an already-begun cool-down period.

+In no way does Peras weaken any of the security guarantees provided by Praos or Genesis.
+Under strongly adversarial conditions, where an adversary can trigger a Peras voting cool-down period, the protocol in essence reverts to the Praos (or Genesis) protocol, but for a duration somewhat longer than the Praos security parameter.
+Otherwise, settlement occurs at the blocks that Peras voting has boosted.
+The Peras protocol parameters can be tuned to adjust the settlement time or the non-settlement probabilities.
+Some stakeholder use cases might prefer shorter settlement times but with a higher probability of retries, or vice versa.

 > [!CAUTION]